 First off, Dr. Bernstein Diet is a weight-loss method focusing on reducing calorie intake, eliminating sugars and simple carbohydrates; while adding vitamins and minerals to your diet.
 The customer plan supposedly helps you lose weight and maintain overall health and wellness.

-The Dr. Bernstein Diet has been around for about 40 years and uses common foods, instead of prepackaged items.
-You can receive free information on the official website or visit the clinic.
+The Dr. Bernstein Diet, From Dr. Stanley Bernstein, has been around for about 40 years and uses common foods, instead of prepackaged items.
+This program is not to be confused with the low-carbohydrate plan from Dr. Richard Berstein.
+You can read free information on the official website, outside sites or visit the clinic.
 We like that it incorporates natural foods and that we located some positive customer comments, but read on…

 High Price – “Yikes!”